 The Plains is a tiny town located in the state of Virginia.
 With a population of 255 people and just one neighborhood, The Plains is the 381st largest community in Virginia.
-The Plains has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in The Plains was built prior to World War II, making it one of the older and more historic towns in the country.

 The Plains home prices are not only among the most expensive in Virginia, but The Plains real estate also consistently ranks among the most expensive in America.